RamenVentures/Operating-Manual/README.md

 We're rational optimists who believe that technology creates abundance and makes the world a better place.

 ### Our Mission
-To help founders use technology to create abundance.
+To help founders who are building moonshot solutions to important problems in every way we can.

 ### Our Strategy
 The World needs more founders working on Moonshot solutions to important problems that affect millions or billions of people.